acsone/click-odoo-contrib/README.rst

                                 Merge .pot changes into all .po files, only if a new .pot file has been created.
                                 [default: False]
+    --fuzzy-matching /  --no-fuzzy-matching
+                                Use fuzzy matching when merging .pot changes into .po files.
+                                Only applies when --msgmerge
+                                or --msgmerge-if-new-pot are passed.
+                                [default: True]
     --commit / --no-commit      Git commit exported .pot files if needed.
                                 [default: False]
     --help                      Show this message and exit.